DeVonteApplewhite/SecureChat/README.md

   * Provide for forgeability of transcripts, repudiation of contents, and plausible deniability.

-To compile the project, run the following command: make -f makefile
-This should produce a main executable.
+To compile the project type "make" into the terminal.
+An executable named "main" will be generated.